opal/opal.github.io/source/blog/2021-06-26-webassembly-and-advanced-regexp-with-opal.html.md

    but only methods for UTF-16 are valid for characters beyond the Basic Multilingual Plane (Unicode 0x0000 to 0xffff) which are used in 2 maps.
 2. JavaScript uses UTF-16 strings internally.

+*The source for opal-onigmo is available at https://github.com/interscript/opal-onigmo.*

 ## Interscript